MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 - As a first step, Contoso prepares and sets up Azure components for Azure Migrate: Server Migration and prepares the on-premises VMware infrastructure.
 - Contoso already has the [Azure infrastructure](./contoso-migration-infrastructure.md) in place, so it just needs to configure the replication of the VMs through the Azure Migrate: Server Migration tool.
 - With everything prepared, Contoso can start replicating the VMs.
-- After replication is enabled and working, Contoso will migrate the VM by testing the migration and, if successful, failing it over to Azure.
+- After replication is enabled and working, Contoso will migrate the VM by testing the migration and failing it over to Azure, if successful.

 ![Diagram of the migration process.](./media/contoso-migration-rehost-vm/migration-process-az-migrate.png)